 I don't know if I ever told you how I met Gina.
 Fes and I would be heading out the back gate early doors (he was always an early riser and liked to get things done early mornings).
 I would see a little lady walking (I did not have a clue who she was) and thought how wonderful it was that this lady loved to walk so much.
 My mother was a hiker in her early days and hiked all over Scotland, England and Ireland and probably would have done more had WWII not broken out.
 She met my father on one of her hikes and they got married not long after the war ended.
 So I have always admired walkers or hikers.

 Imagine my surprise when sometime after I had noticed this lady walking all over the place she popped her head into our walking class at the Clubhouse.
 I recognized her and welcomed her into the class.
 I explained who we were and told her our timetable and that she was welcome any time to join us.
 At first she came sporadically and then she came more often.
 She also joined the water aerobics and she would come into our class for a while and then head on out for the aerobics class.

 She called me Ken.
 I never corrected her - I was fine with Ken and I just loved how her face lit up when I met her outside of the Clubhouse or at the grocery store.
 I will forever regret not having seen more of her since the Clubhouse closed and Fes' Alzheimer got worse.
 She brightened up my day each time I saw her and you must be so proud to have her genes.

 I will pass on the funeral arrangements and see you then.

-To send flowers to Gina's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gina May Anderson, please visit our floral store.

 Lions Eye Institute